HTTP-RPC/Kilo/README.md

 ### WebService Class
 `WebService` is an abstract base class for HTTP-RPC web services.
 All services must extend this class and must provide a public, zero-argument constructor.

 Service operations are defined by adding public methods to a concrete service implementation.
-The `@RPC` annotation is used to flag a method as remotely accessible.
+The `RPC` annotation is used to flag a method as remotely accessible.
 This annotation associates an HTTP verb and a resource path with the method.
 All public annotated methods automatically become available for remote execution when the service is published.

 For example, the following class might be used to implement the simple addition operations discussed in the previous section: